-Fifteen charter members started the Gloucester, Cumberland, Salem School Districts Joint Insurance Fund (GCSSD JIF) in 1998 because its members wanted a long-term and staple way to finance risk and insurance related expenditures.
+Fifteen charter members started the Gloucester, Cumberland, Salem School Districts Joint Insurance Fund (GCSSD JIF) in 1998 because its members wanted a long-term and stable way to finance risk and insurance related expenditures.

 Since its inception, the GCSSD JIF’s success is attributed to the dedicated leadership and commitment of the Boards of Education and School Business Administrators.
 Our leaders have worked diligently to provide opportunities to insure the safety of our schools, children and employees.
 They have proactively provided avenues andresources to aid in reducing the exposure of potential risks through safety and risk management programs.